Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

 * <s>You see a link in the channel.
 If you were using Element Web or possibly even Element Android you would immediately know what it was about.
-However you use [Element iOS that never got URL preview support](https://github.com/vector-im/element-ios/issues/888)!</s>
+However you use <a href="https://github.com/vector-im/element-ios/issues/888">Element iOS that never got URL preview support!</a></s>
 * You hear of interesting room on another room and you wish to join it.
 You touch the name wishing to get into there?
 What happens instead?
 You will get an error message [cannot rejoin an empty room](https://github.com/vector-im/element-ios/issues/1066).